GoogleCloudPlatform/cloud-foundation-fabric/modules/data-catalog-tag/README.md

 ## TODO

 - Add support for entries different than Bigquery resources.
-- Ass support to BOOL when [issue](https://github.com/hashicorp/terraform-provider-google/issues/16856) is fixed.
+- Add support to BOOL when [issue](https://github.com/hashicorp/terraform-provider-google/issues/16856) is fixed.
 - Add support to RICHTEXT when [issue](https://github.com/hashicorp/terraform-provider-google/issues/13597) is fixed.

 ## Examples